stadium-software/filter-grid/README.md

 # Filter Grid Generator <!-- omit in toc -->

-This module comes with four scripts:
+This module provides for four functions:

 1. Generating filters grids
 2. Fetching and applying filters to datasets